- Calculators & Maps

 Bio and Research Interests

 Chris Jones is the lead coordinating researcher at the CoolClimate Network, a research program of the Renewable and Appropriate Energy Laboratory at the University of California, Berkeley.
-He also currently serves as co-chair of the Behavior, Energy and Climate Change Conference and is a doctoral student in the Energy and Resources Group at U.C.
+He also currently serves as co-chair of the Behavior, Energy and Climate Change Conference (4th year as co-chair) and is a doctoral student in the Energy and Resources Group at U.C.
 Berkeley.

-His primary research interests are industrial ecology, with an emphasis on life cycle assessment of products and services, behavioral psychology and environmental policy.
+His primary research interests are carbon footprint analysis, community-scale greenhouse gas mitigation, behavioral psychology and environmental policy.

 Jones lead the development of the first carbon calculators that account for the carbon emissions of every stage of production and delivery for all goods and services purchased by households and businesses.
 This comprehensive method, called "consumption-based life-cycle accounting," powers all CoolClimate Calculators--online tools that allow households, businesses and community groups to estimate their complete carbon footprints, compare their results to similar users, and develop personalized climate action plans to save money and reduce their contribution to climate change.